atlantishealthcare/aws-serverless-retry/README.md

     ```
 - processMessage(queueName, sqsConfig)

-    Reads message from Queue, Sends message to destination topic and Deletes message from Queue.
+    Reads message from Queue, Sends message to destination topic, Deletes message from Queue and returns delete message response
     - Any failures in processing will leave the message in queue for safety and should be manually fixed.
     - Once message maxRetryAttempt is reached, it will be sent to failure topic instead of trigger topic (destination topic)

+    Response: Promise delete SQS message aws-sdk standard response in array.

+    Note:
-    Note: Messages can only be processed if it is send to queue using SNS service.
-And at this stage this function only accepts JSON messages.
+    - Messages can only be processed if it is send to queue using SNS service.
+    - And the message payload format is of type JSON.
     ```javascript
     let ASR = require("aws-serverless-retry");
     let SQSService = ASR.SQS;